paketo-buildpacks/paketo-website/content/docs/howto/nodejs.md

 ## Compile Native Extensions with `node-gyp`
 If your app requires compilation of native extensions using `node-gyp`, the Node.js buildpack requires that you use the Paketo Full Builder.
-This is because `node-gyp` requires `python` which is excluded from the the Paketo Base Builder's stack, and the module may require other shared objects.
+This is because `node-gyp` requires `python` which is excluded from the Paketo Base Builder's stack, and the module may require other shared objects.

 ### With pack and a Command-Line Flag